russlescai/russlescai/_posts/2016-10-01-Setup-Windows-as-Time-Server.md

 title: Setup Windows as a Time Server
 ---

-I have a Ubuntu VM running under Hyper-V on Windows 10.
+I have an Ubuntu VM running under Hyper-V on Windows 10.
 Time synchronisation is enabled, however after hybernation, or suspending my laptop, time is not resynched to my VM.

 To make ubuntu synchronised more regularly, I have setup my Windows host as a time (NTP) server, enabled firewall rules and created a cron job to check time every minute.